xin-huang/SeleDiff/appendix/README.md

 ### Programs

 We used five programs for simulation.
 These programs are in `./programs`. `EigenStratSimulator.jar` and `VCFGenerator.jar` generate random genetic data in EIGENSTRAT and VCF formats, respectively.
 Three other programs--SLiM 2, 4P, and selscan--are written by other researchers<sup>1-3</sup>, and can be obtained through `0_download_programs.sh`.
+All the programs were executed with a single thread.

 ### Simulation for Demographic Models

 We used [SLiM 2](https://messerlab.org/slim/) to simulate different demographic models.
 In total, we considered six scenarios and tuned them with different parameters.
 All the SLiM 2 scripts are in `./scripts/SLiM2`.
 You can simulate any model by

 	> slim model.txt

+Here, we briefly describe our demographic models.
+Except the Complex Models, we assume two populations, and the selection coefficient is larger in Population1 than in Population2.
+For the Complex Models, we follow the recipe in SLiM 2 Manual, and simulate recent selection started from the

+- Basic Models: Two populations without migration, and constant population sizes through time.
+We vary:
+	- Magnitudes of selection differences: 0-0.002/generation
+	- Population sizes: 5000-100,000 individuals/population
+	- Initial frequencies of the selective allele: 0.01-0.2
+	- Divergenc times: 1000-5000 generations
+- Bottleneck Models
+- Expansion Models
+- Migration Models
+- Substructure Models
+- Complex Models: Three populations (Africans, Europeans, and East Asians) involving multiple demographic events.
+	- The initial frequency of the selective allele: 0.1
+	- Selection differences: 0-0.002/generation between Africans and Eurasians

 ### Simulation for Performance analysis